habara-k/cfr-rs/README.md

 # CFR-rs

-CFR-rs is a rust implementation of Counterfacutual Regret Minimization[1].
+CFR-rs is a rust implementation of Counterfactual Regret Minimization[1].

 The library calculates ε-Nash equilibrium of **all** Imperfect-Information Extensive-Form Game satisfying
-- two person
+- two-person
-- zero sum
+- zero-sum
-- perfect recall
+- perfect-recall
 - **relatively small**

 ## Quick Start